jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 ### Part9-2-1

-Design an 2-Bit up/down counter using behavioral modeling.
+Design a 2-bit up/down counter using behavioral modeling.
 Your model should define COUNT_SIZE as a parameter and use it in the model.
 The counter will use the on-board 100 MHz clock source.
-Define the synthesis attribute to not to use the DSP48 slices.
+Define the synthesis attribute to not use the DSP48 slices.
 Go through the design flow, generate the bitstream and fill out the following information after reviewing the Project Summary tab.